 For hiring managers, this means that they’re competing across industries to source skilled ML and AI experts, which makes the task even more challenging.
 And finding the right talent (data scientists, machine learning engineers, etc.) has never been more important.

-It’s why it’s so crucial to ask the right machine learning engineer interview questions, so you hire only the best candidates – and combine this with other methods to accurately assess candidates’ expertise and knowledge, such as skills tests.
+It’s why it’s so crucial to ask the right machine learning engineer interview questions, so you hire only the best machine learning engineer candidates – and combine this with other methods to accurately assess candidates’ expertise and knowledge, such as skills tests.

 Make your life easier by choosing a recommended skills testing platform like TestGorilla and use our Data Science and Machine Learning tests to evaluate applicants.